TinaLi-tron/SimuStep/README.md

-# StimuStep
+# SimuStep
-This repository contains the code for StimuStep, a fourth year Mechatronics capstone design project at the University of Waterloo.
-StimuStep is a device that helps people with foot drop (inability to lift the foot) walk by using electrical stimulation.
+This repository contains the code for SimuStep, a fourth year Mechatronics capstone design project at the University of Waterloo.
+SimuStep is a device that helps people with foot drop (inability to lift the foot) walk by using electrical stimulation.

 ## Setup
 You only need to follow these steps once.